A bone density test can help measure the strength of our bones. It’s especially important for older adults and people with certain health conditions.

 What Is a Bone Density Test?

-The best way to test your bone density is with a noninvasive dual-energy x-ray absorptiometry or DXA scan.
+The best way to test your bone density is with a noninvasive bone density test, also known as dual-energy x-ray absorptiometry or DXA scan.

 This test helps doctors diagnose the early stages of bone loss, known as osteopenia, as well as osteoporosis and bone fractures.